yylee85/coursera-getting-and-cleaning-data-project-YL/README.md

 ## Files

-run_analysis.R contains the code used to produce the tidy dataset uploaded as 'tidydata_YL.txt'
+run_analysis.R contains the code used to produce the tidy dataset uploaded as `tidydata_average_YL.txt`

 CodeBook.md describes the tidy dataset produced by the run_analysis.R script